 10) Use a Syringe

 Pick up a form syringe from a pharmacy or a vet, and fill it.
-However, you should not pour an entire syringe of water into your cat’s mouth at once as this can be dangerous.
+Don’t pour an entire syringe of water into your cat’s mouth at once as this can be dangerous.
 Cradle your cat and squeeze out a little water at a time.
 Typically, 4ml per pound of body weight each hour is optimal.

 How Much Water Does a Cat Need Per Day?

 According to MedicAnimal, cats should drink 60ml of water for every kg of their body weight.
 The average domestic housecat weighs around 10lbs, so that’s 4.5 kg.
 Larger cats will need more, and all pets must replenish their water during the summer.

 That’s a little less than half a pint of water.
 Remember that not all of that hydration needs to come from her water bowl.
 Wet food and hydrating treats can also be used.
 Wet food is advisable for a cat that doesn’t drink enough water.
 Dry foods and kibble can be dehydrating for cats.